Welcome to T-REX

 It is recommended that users read the program

 documentation to become familiar with the functions and processes of this software before starting.
-On-line help is also available on each of the sub-pages.
+An excerpt from the documentation, providing a bird's-eye view of the program funcitons is available

 Getting started: